waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest - Farfetch'd Puzzle
 *   **Objective:** Get HM01 (CUT) by herding the Farfetch'd to the apprentice at `(7, 28)`.
 *   **Verified Mechanics:**
-    1.  **Turning:** The bird's turning is based on my final position relative to it.
-Approaching from below at (28, 32) makes it face left.
+    1.  **Turning:** The bird's turning is complex and based on my final position relative to it.
-    2.  **Puzzle Reset/Movement:**
-        - Interacting with the bird (pressing 'A') makes it disappear.
-        - After disappearing (either from interaction or a wild battle), the bird can respawn at different locations.
-It has been observed at (28, 31) and now at (29, 22).
-    3.  **Twigs:** The twigs at (22, 30) and (29, 30) only cause the bird to turn, NOT move.
+    2.  **Twigs:** The twigs at (22, 30) and (29, 30) cause the bird to turn, but under specific conditions can also trigger movement.
-    4.  **Chasing:** Attempting to walk onto the bird's tile from behind only causes it to turn.
-*   **Current State:** The bird is now at (29, 22).
-My new plan is to figure out how to herd it from this new position.
+    3.  **Interaction:** Pressing 'A' on the bird makes it disappear.
+    4.  **Reset/Movement:**
+        - Wild battles can reset the puzzle, causing the bird to respawn.
+Observed locations: (28, 31) and (29, 22).
-*   **Test 4 (New Position):** Stepped on the twig at (29, 30) while the bird was at (29, 22) and facing UP. **Result: SUCCESS!** The bird disappeared.
-This confirms that twigs can cause movement/teleportation under specific conditions.
+        - **SUCCESS:** Stepping on the twig at (29, 30) while the bird was at (29, 22) and facing UP caused it to disappear.
+This is a confirmed movement trigger.
-*   **New Plan:** Find the bird's new location.
-I will start searching near the apprentice.
+*   **Current Plan:** Find the bird's new location.
+I've already checked near the apprentice (no luck).
+The next step is to check the other marked spawn point at (29, 22).

 ### Ruins of Alph - Sliding Panels
 *   **Objective:** Solve the sliding stone panel puzzle.